preetzware/Guess-Game/README.md

 # Portfolio Project 2
 ##  Guess the Country
-Guess the Country is a free multi-landmark guessing game where a landmark image is shown and three options or hints are given to the player to guess the exact country name corresponding to the landmark within the 30 seconds alloted time.
+Guess the Country is a free multi-landmark guessing game where a landmark image is shown and three options or hints are given to the player to guess the exact country name corresponding to the landmark within a 30 seconds alloted time.
 The main objective of this website is to create a fully functional guessing game that will help increase general knowledge about geography, the world and its amazing places, and help improve deductive reasoning, social skills and memory recognition.

 ![AmIResponsiveImage](assets/img/amresponsive.webp)
 [View the live website here.] <a href="https://preetzware.github.io/guess-the-country/" target="_blank">Guess the Country</a>